-You keep putting off your goals, promising you’ll work on them next week.
-Next thing you know, it’s a year later and nothing has been accomplished.
+You keep putting off your goals, promising to work on them next week.
+Next thing you know, it’s a year later, and nothing has been accomplished.

 Part III – Decluttering Your Relationships

-Our relations are one of the biggest sources of happiness in our life, so are the source of pain.
-Be it parents, spouses, children, friends and our professional relations.
+Our relations are one of the most significant sources of happiness in our lives, and so are the source of pain.
+Be it parents, spouses, children, friends, and our professional relations.

-As we move along in our journey these relations creates lots of good memories, however, it also creates lots of clutter, which we hang on to and let affect ourselves adversely.
+As we progress in our journey, these relations create many good memories.
+However, it also makes lots of clutter, which we hang on to and let affect ourselves adversely.

 Relationship Strategy #1: Be More Present –

-In times of enormous distraction, being present in our relationship, the conversation is the biggest positive contribution we can make.
+In times of enormous distraction, being present in our relationship and the conversation is our most significant positive contribution.
 You may consider the below tips to be more present in a relationship.

-- Practice emphatic listening – Listen to empathize and don’t prepare response while listening.
+- Practice emphatic listening – Listen to empathize and don’t prepare a response while listening.
 Just Listen.

 - Mindful speaking – Inculcate mindful speaking.
-Refrain from taunting, criticizing and use your words carefully.
+Refrain from taunting or criticizing, and use your words carefully.

 Relationship Strategy# 2: Getting Unstuck From The Past –

-Because relationships are so integral to our lives, it’s not surprising that people from our pasts continue to cause us pain weeks, months, or even years after an encounter or relationship has ended.
+Because relationships are so integral to our lives, it’s unsurprising that people from our pasts continue to cause us pain weeks, months, or even years after an encounter or relationship has ended.

 Here are a few suggestions one may consider letting go of the past –